 Based on running this exact test framework with multiple clients, here's the systematic approach that works:

-Week 1: Audit your current traffic dependency and identify two alternative channels to test.
+Audit your current traffic dependency and identify two alternative channels to test first.
 Don't pick more than two channels - you'll spread yourself too thin and get poor results from both.
+Most businesses fail this test because they try to diversify across five channels simultaneously and execute none of them properly.

-Week 2: Create source-specific landing pages for your test channels.
-Match the promise to the experience exactly.
+Create source-specific landing pages for your test channels that match the promise to the experience exactly.
 This step determines your success or failure more than any other factor.
+I've seen businesses waste thousands of pounds driving traffic to generic pages that don't match what visitors expected when they clicked.

-Week 3: Launch your test channels with proper GA4 tracking setup.
-Set up revenue attribution, not just traffic measurement.
+Launch your test channels with proper GA4 tracking setup focused on revenue attribution, not just traffic measurement.
 Most businesses skip this step and can't measure what actually works.
+Without proper tracking, you're flying blind and can't optimise toward the channels that generate real business results.

-Week 4: Analyse the data systematically.
-Cost per lead, lead quality, conversion rates by source.
+Analyse cost per lead, lead quality, and conversion rates by source systematically.
 Double down on what works, kill what doesn't immediately.
+Don't let emotional attachment to channels cloud your judgment - the data tells the story of what actually drives revenue growth.

 In future articles, I'll share real results from my own tests - what worked, what failed, and the costly mistakes I made so you don't have to repeat them.